Word work is an essential component of a primary literacy program, but it can be a headache to plan for.

 - Use individual student lists, as mentioned above, rather than shared lists on an interactive word wall.

-- Provide students with printable manipulatives so they can each have a set of their own.
+- Provide students with printable manipulatives so they can each have their own set.
 You can grab a FREE set of upper and lower-case printable letters right here:

 - Save yourself a ton of time and provide your students with a digital word work option like the one below: